Find Affordable College Courses

 Denver, CO

-A rank of #2 on this year’s list means University of Denver is a great place for natural resources and conservation students working on their master’s degree.
-Located in the large city of Denver, DU is a private not-for-profit school with a large student population.
+Out of the 12 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Denver landed the # 2 spot on the list.
+Located in the large city of Denver, DU is a private not-for-profit college with a large student population.

 About 58% of the students majoring in natural resources and conservation at the school are women while 42% are male.

 You’ll be in good company if you decide to attend University of Colorado Boulder.
 It ranked #3 on our 2023 Most Popular Natural Resources & Conservation Master’s Degree Schools in the Rocky Mountains Region list.
-Located in the city of Boulder, CU - Boulder is a public school with a fairly large student population.
+Located in the medium-sized city of Boulder, CU - Boulder is a public college with a very large student population.

 Of the 76 students majoring in natural resources and conservation at CU - Boulder, 41% are male and 59% are female.

-Full Natural Resources & Conservation at University of Colorado Boulder Report
+Read full report on Natural Resources & Conservation at University of Colorado Boulder

 #4